cablehead/stacks/README.md

 id source_id parent_id

 - add to stack
+    - it feels weird the new item in the stack has no touches
     - they're tied together: able to tell what context something is from when rendering in a another given content
     - so maybe, the item is touched: but the parent version ignores that, in